 In most cases this is a fear that you MIGHT steal something.

 In this sense, Kleptophobia might be the fear that you may do something over which you have no conscious control or conscious awareness.

 All phobias, regardless of what the feared object or circumstances are, produce feelings of anxiety and stress for the sufferer, and Kleptophobia is no different in this sense.

-Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Kleptophobia knows only too well that the Anxiety that they experience is real enough.
+Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Kleptophobia knows only too well that the anxious feelings they experience are real enough.

-We completely understand this here at TranceForm Psychology and will treat you and your Kleptophobia seriously.
+We completely understand this and will treat you and your Kleptophobia seriously.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Kleptophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+Our minds are more than capable of producing real biological reactions to any given situation and so as long as the Kleptophobia sufferer believes that the object or situation they fear represents a threat to them, then they will experience real fear, anxiety and stress.

 The symptoms of Kleptophobia are very similar to other specific phobias and will often include:

 - Anger problems